trobz/openerp-web-unleashed/README.md

 ## Features

+- clear MVC pattern, based on Backbone and Marionnette
+- ...and all their relative documentations !
 - new namespace to organize and get access to your objects
-- native support of latest Backbone / Marionnette version, and all their relative documentations !
 - auto-binding of Backbone Model with the OpenERP JSON-RPC API
 - load/configuration of commonly used lib (momentjs, numeraljs, awesome-font,...)

+## Exemple

+Checkout the [demo_toto module](https://github.com/trobz/openerp-web-unleashed/tree/master/demo_toto), it's a full featured example with comments.

 # Architecture